doableware/djongo/docs/docs/documentation/djongo/get-started.md

 Refer to [Using GridFSStorage](/using-django-with-mongodb-gridfs/) for more details.

-## DjongoNxt
+## Djongo Server

-Features under development at DjongoNxt are not a part of the standard Djongo package.
+Features under development on Djongo Server are not a part of the standard Djongo package.
 Visit the [support page][support_page] for more information.
 {: .notice--info}

-DjongoNxt brings support to all features of MongoDB features including:
+Djongo Server brings support to all features of MongoDB features including:

 ### Indexes